NathanBachmann/EffectorFam/README.rst

 EffectorFam
 ===========

 EffectorFAM is a database of Hidden Markov Models (HMMs) designed specifically for identifying and predicting effector proteins that are translocated via the Type III Secretion System.

 This web based tool allows users to submit protein or nucleotide sequences in FASTA format, which is then compared to the HMMs to generate a list of potential effectors.

 If given nucleotide sequences EffectorFam will translate all ORFs longer then 150 bp across all six reading frames.
 Note this may take a minute to calculate.

-Written by "Nathan Bachmann" mailto:nathan_bachmann@hotmail.com under the supervision of "Dr Scott Beatson" mailto:s.beatson@uq.edu.au
+Written by Nathan Bachmann (nathan_bachmann@hotmail.com) under the supervision
+of Dr Scott Beatson (s.beatson@uq.edu.au)

 Basic install instructions (on a LAMP Ubuntu 12.04.2 LTS box)::